jenntang1/simple_shell/README.md

 ```

 10. How does the shell use the **PATH** to find the programs?
 **PATH** is an environment variable that produces a colon delimited list of directories when the command **echo $PATH** is executed (see example below).
 Executable files for running applications and commands are stored in different paths.
-For example, the executable file for the **ls -l** command is stored in /bin which stores user utilities related to directory navigation and file management.
-The **-l** is an optional flag to additionally list file types, permissions, hard links, owner, group, size, last-modified date and filename.
+For example, the executable file for the **ls -l** command is stored in /bin/ls which stores user utilities related to directory navigation and file management.
+The **-l** is an optional argument that lists file types, permissions, hard links, owner, group, size, last-modified date and filename.
 If a user wants to use an executable file and it's stored in **PATH**, then, the user only needs to type the file name on the command line to find it.

-If it's not in **PATH**, then the user needs to type the absolute path.
+![echo$PATH](https://i.imgur.com/hK9iAqH.png)

     The **stat** system call gets the status of a file.
 If successful, it returns a zero but if fail, it returns -1.
 For example, an user could run the following main function to obtain the status of the **ls** command file.

-![echo$PATH](https://i.imgur.com/hK9iAqH.png)

 ```C
 int main(int argc, char **argv)
 {